Healthy Active Lifestyles

 Movement in the Park is a no-cost, accessible fitness program planned by the Idaho CDHD and supported by Moscow Parks and Recreation.
 It provides a physical, emotional and social outlet for people with disabilities through group fitness classes.

-Each session runs for approximately 25 minutes and focuses on four areas of the body: arms, legs, core and cardio.
+Each session runs for approximately one hour and focuses on four areas of the body: arms, legs, core and cardio.
 All movements and activities can be modified to meet the individual needs of each participant, with adaptive alternatives offered by our student instructors.

 Schedule